 Image Source: SAP

-Many large enterprises use SAP’s ERP systems, and many of these organizations face complex compliance requirements.
-To achieve compliance, they must enable, properly configure, and secure SAP security audit logs.
+Many large enterprises use SAP’s ERP systems, and these organizations face complex compliance requirements.
+To achieve regulatory compliance, they must enable, properly configure and secure SAP security audit logs.

 The SAP Security Audit Log (SAL) contains all events that occurred in the ERP system.
-Each operation has its own transaction code and related details—who did it, when and under what circumstances.
-There are about 100,000 different transaction codes, many of which are important for security and compliance purposes.
+Each operation has its own transaction code and related details — who did it, when and under what circumstances.
+There are about 100,000 different transaction codes, many of which are important for security, risk, and compliance purposes.

-What is important to know about SAP logs is that technically, they are endless, fixed-size rows of log entries.
-This unusual architecture, combined with the 4-digit transaction codes, make it impossible for standard tools to read and understand the logs.
+What is important to know about SAP logs is that, technically, they are endless, fixed-size rows of log entries.
+This unusual architecture, combined with the 4-digit transaction codes, makes it impossible for standard tools to read and understand the logs.
 One option is SAP Log Viewer, but it is limited compared to third-party log aggregation solutions.

 Another challenge is that there is a need to protect log file integrity.
 Unprotected audit logs are of no value because anyone with relevant access can delete, modify, or create log entries.
 Therefore, the team managing the SAP installation is responsible for protecting the integrity of the SAP audit log.

-You can use security information and event management (SIEM) systems to manage SAP log data, but you usually need to install a special plug-in for your SAP installation to help translate the alerts to a format the SIEM can ingest.
+You can use security information and event management (SIEM) systems to manage your SAP system and log data, but you usually need to install a special plug-in for your SAP installation to help translate the alerts to a format the SIEM can ingest.

 Another option is to use SAP Enterprise Threat Detection (ETD), a solution that collects events from SAP HANA databases and associated SAP applications.
 SAP ETD has a purpose-built log preprocessor that normalizes and enriches data from SAP applications, converting it to a format that is useful for security professionals.